 Come and join Ben Karp, president/owner of Georgia CPR

 , for a fun and informative class geared towards parents.
-We will be focusing on the basics of CPR, basic AED use, first aid, choking and water safety- just in time for your family's safe and healthy spring break vacation!
-This class will be chock full of practical information, presented in an engaging and accessible style with time for questions/answers at the end.
+We will be focusing on the basics of CPR, and choking safety just in time for your family's safe and fun ventures into 'Candy-Land' and the upcoming Holiday Season!
+This class will be chock full of information, presented in an engaging and accessible style with time for questions & answers at the end.
 This is not a certification course.

 Tuesday, December 2 at 7:30pm